Analyze your usual offline shopping spree. How do shops garner your attention?

 First and foremost, you need to decide on a clear onboarding goal.
 For instance: I want 60% of all users to complete their onboarding.
 For that, create special “events” or conditions, if you will (a user finishes the first step, the user finishes the second step, etc.) and track them to see how successful you are.

 Then, please, make the onboarding uncluttered!
-86% of people say they’d be more likely to stay loyal to a business that invests in onboarding content that welcomes and educates them after they’ve made a purchase.
+86% of people say they’d be more likely to stay loyal to a business that invests in onboarding content and educates them after they’ve made a purchase.
 What I am saying is that the process should check at least one of these boxes:

 – Easy-to-accomplish tasks